The vision of Rainbow Youth Incorporated (the "Society" or "RY") is:

 Voluntary bodies other than charities, People with disabilities, People of a certain ethnic / racial origin, General public, Family / whanau, Migrants / refugees

 The Society is governed by an Executive Board of young people aged under 28 years.
 The Board is elected by the full members of the Society.
-(Anyone is eligible to be a full member who is under 28 years of age and supports the aims and purposes of the Society, as set out in the Society's constitution.)
-The Executive Board presently comprises two co-chairpersons, a treasurer, a secretary, and 4 other executive board members.
-The Board sets the strategic direction of the organisation, and employs s
+(Anyone is eligible to be a full member who is under 28 years of age and supports the aims and purposes of the Society, per the constitution.)
+The Executive Board presently comprises two co-chairpersons, a treasurer, a secretary, a Tangata Whenua representative and 3 other executive board members.
+The Board employs the Executive Director.

 Annual Returns are due within 6 months of a charity’s balance date (financial year-end), or a longer period if an extension has been granted.